magn3tic/dreamhost-remixer/readme.md

 2. http://remixer.surge.sh/features.html - CTAs under each of the features, our idea was that all of these call to actions would initiate the user to start the process of building the site.
 Can we please ensure that all of these redirect to https://signup.dreamhost.com/remixer/email/

 3. Footer - Can we add in the DreamHost logo and make it a live link to the DreamHost site? https://www.dreamhost.com/

+## Kenny's Updates
+I've added some share functionality underneath Trish's content section.
+I've also added some link dest inside of the anhor tags across the features page.
+I added the release date countdown time for the upcoming videos on the home page.